 I also began reading some biographies on men and women who lived for the glory of God.
 George Mueller, Franny Crosby, Esther Ahn Kim, and Jim Elliot just to name a few.
 Among many lessons, one thing the lives of these ordinary men and women taught me was perspective.
 My measly “sufferings” didn’t compare with what they sacrificed for the name of Christ.

 On my current list of books to read are these books recommended by my pastor.
 If you want to learn more about God and His character — these would be a good place to start.
+When we learn about God and His character then we see our own troubles and concerns in the right perspective.
+They become “momentary light afflictions” in the view of eternity.
+We also come to know and trust Him more and more with all our cares.
 From my understanding this list is in order of easiness to read to more difficult.

 - Holiness – J.C.
 Ryle

 - The Gospel According to Jesus – John MacArthur

 When we dwell on who God is and the great ways He has provided for us, then we are not dwelling on the negatives.
 We can know that God will provide for all our needs in His perfect timing and we can rest in this knowledge.
 By the way, we can KNOW for sure that Jesus CAN and WILL provide for our needs, read more about that in this post.

 What do you do to help you focus on your blessings rather than your complaints?

 My soul waits in silence for God only; from Him is my salvation.
 He only is my rock and my salvation, My stronghold; I shall not be greatly shaken.
 Psalm 62:1-2